MicrosoftDocs/microsoft-365-docs/microsoft-365/backup/backup-preview-terms-third-party.md

 **<ins>LENGTH OF OBLIGATIONS; DISCLOSURE</ins>**

-**Preview Period.** The Preview Period continues in effect until <ins>September 30, 2024, or 30 days after Commercial General Availability of the Preview Feature, whichever is first</ins>.
-Company may terminate their use of the Preview Feature at any time.
-Terminating use of the Preview Feature will not change any of the rights, licenses granted, or duties made while the Preview Period is in effect.
+**Preview Period.** The Preview Period continues in effect until <ins>September 30, 2024, or 30 days after Commercial General Availability of the Preview Feature, whichever is first.</ins> Company may terminate their use of the Preview Feature at any time.
+Terminating use of the Preview Feature won't change any of the rights, licenses granted, or duties made while the Preview Period is in effect.
 Termination is defined as i) the Company’s termination of use of the Preview Feature and/or ii) the Preview Period ends.

-**Effects upon Termination.** Once terminated, Company will no longer have access to Microsoft Offering and all the backed-up content if Microsoft does not continue with the then generally available Microsoft Offering features.
+**Effects upon Termination.** Once terminated, Company will no longer have access to Microsoft Offering and all the backed-up content if Microsoft doesn't continue with the then generally available Microsoft Offering features.
 Should Microsoft choose to make the Microsoft Offering service generally available using the same pay-as-you-go (PAYG) billing setup through an Azure subscription, Company may continue without interruption.
 As this is a preview and not commercially generally available, bugs and other system errors may occur causing interruptions or errors in operating.
 As referenced in the "Representations and Limitations" section below, this Preview Feature is provided “as-is” and Company bears the risk of using them.

 **<ins>TERMINATION FOR NON-PAYMENT</ins>**

 In case the Company’s Azure subscription goes into an unhealthy stage of deleted or canceled or suspended, we'll prevent any future backup and restores until the subscription is back to a healthy state.
 Company will have 30 days to recover any backed-up data and restores by bringing back the subscription to an active state.
-If no action is taken from the Company to bring subscription back to active state in 30 days, we will soft delete the backed-up data from systems after this 30 days.
+If no action is taken from the Company to bring subscription back to active state in 30 days, we'll soft delete the backed-up data from systems after this 30 days.
 Upon reactivation, Company must also pay for Microsoft Offering usage for the days the subscription was in unhealthy state.
-This Agreement cannot be extended.
+This Agreement can't be extended.
 Microsoft may also choose not to make the Preview Feature generally commercially available.

 **<ins>REPRESENTATIONS AND LIMITATIONS</ins>**